donjerzyy/rock-paper-scissors/README.md

 HTML, CSS and Javascript Rock Paper Scissors game.
-More information on the game: https://en.wikipedia.org/wiki/Rock_paper_scissors
+More information on what is Rock paper scissors and how you can play it: https://en.wikipedia.org/wiki/Rock_paper_scissors